 Property is all I’ve ever done, and I have been developing in London since 2005.

 Development has changed a lot since then; to succeed now you need to be highly professional and you need to be all over every detail.
 I did my MSc in Real Estate Finance at the Henley Business School in 2010 and qualified as a Chartered Surveyor on the RICS Planning & Development pathway, which means I speak the same language as our professional team and council planning officers.
-It also means that Liquiditi’s operations are regulated by the RICS, ensuring the highest standards and ethics.
 I read Architectural History at Cambridge, where I wrote my dissertation on housing development in Southwest London in the late 19th century.
 Victorian houses have enduring appeal and are adaptable to 21st century living.
 Taking their tired old bricks apart and carefully reassembling them into beautiful new homes is always rewarding.

 DEVELOPING OUR SITES